Paid User Acquisition: Are Non-transparent Channels Harming Your Growth?

 The mobile marketing industry is a complicated ocean to navigate.
 It has been evolving rapidly in the past few years, and non-compliant, fraudulent traffic sources have evolved faster than one might think.
 Even anti-fraud tools develop solutions that are based on fraudulent activities that have happened already.

-They are basically mitigating the problem (and then successfully preventing it).
-Still, the real issue is that it’s a reactive and not a proactive approach simply because no one knows what fraudsters are thinking next.
+They are mitigating the problem (and then successfully preventing it).
+The real issue is its reactive nature.
+No one knows what fraudsters are thinking next.
+Partnering with an external expert is essential.
+They can help you navigate choices and optimize media buying on reliable channels.

 Comments